Routine use cases

 Full context before the next step

 This article keeps the claim modest and the next step visible.
-"What to do when low-energy weeks changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: low energy weeks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to do when low-energy weeks changes your routine plan", the topic is useful only if it changes what someone does next.
-In a beginner routine that needs one clear focus area, not another exercise list, "What to do when low-energy weeks changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: low energy weeks", the topic is useful only if it changes what someone does next.
+In a beginner routine that needs one clear focus area, not another exercise list, "Routine adjustment: low energy weeks" is usually a practical decision rather than a promise hunt.
 The reader is trying to use the same routine long enough to learn from it, so the first move should be observable: treat reminders as support rather than a score.
-If that choice makes the next session easier to repeat for "What to do when low-energy weeks changes your routine plan".
+If that choice makes the next session easier to repeat for "Routine adjustment: low energy weeks", the article has done its job.
+If "Routine adjustment: low energy weeks" only creates more.

 Section 2